As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 - Sardines: Contains high levels of healthy proteins, Vitamin B12, Vitamin D, coenzyme Q10, and omega-3.
 While most people worry about mercury in fish, Sardines have a small life cycle and a safe diet that makes them less likely to have mercury.

-- Beef: The best beef should be well cooked and dehydrated.
-Just like humans, your pooch will love it served as beef jerky treats.
+- Beef: Just like humans, your pooch will love it served as beef jerky treats.

 - Eggs: You don’t want to add extra fat to your dog treats, so hard-boiled or scrambled eggs should be your preferred option.

-White flour is easily digestible and lacks the necessary nutrients required by the body.
+White flour is easily digestible and lacks the necessary nutrients required by your dog’s body.
 You should, therefore, go for whole-grain flours as they slow down digestion and are nutritious.
-Some of the best whole grain flours you should consider include whole wheat, rye flour, and oat flour among others.
+Some of the best whole grain flours you should consider include whole wheat, rye flour, barley flakes, and oat flour among others.

 Ingredients to Avoid When Making Homemade Diabetic Dog Treats

-Foods that may result in body sugar spikes or those that make your dog add extra pounds are no-go ingredients when making dog foods.
+Foods that may result in body sugar spikes or those that may make your dog add extra pounds are no-go ingredients when making diabetic dog treats.
+Here are some ingredients you should avoid:

-You should avoid all types of sugars, whether they are artificial sweeteners or healthy sugars like molasses.
-The common sugars that you should avoid include fructose, corn syrup, soy, cane molasses, malt syrup, propylene glycol, and corn.
+- Sweeteners: You should avoid all types of sugars, whether they are artificial sweeteners or healthy sugars like molasses.
+Other types of sugars that you should avoid include fructose, corn syrup, soy, malt syrup, and propylene glycol.

-It is high in carbohydrates which can quickly increase the body’s sugar levels.
+- White Rice: It is high in carbohydrates which can quickly increase your dog’s body’s sugar levels.

-These remains are usually loaded with carbohydrates, simple sugars and bad fats which can increase blood sugar levels very fast.
+- Table scraps: These remains are usually loaded with carbohydrates, simple sugars, and bad fats which can increase your pooch’s blood sugar levels very fast.

-There are other ingredients that are generally harmful to all dogs, whether diabetic or not, and should never be part of your pet’s diet.
-They include; chocolate, Xylitol, raisins, and onions.
+- There are other ingredients that are generally harmful to all dogs—whether diabetic or not—and should never be part of your pet’s diet.
+They include chocolate, xylitol, raisins, grapes, chives, macadamia nuts, and onions among others.

 Homemade Diabetic Dog Food Recipes